SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53HostedZoneQueryLoggingConfig.md

----
-layout: glossary
-title: Add-VSRoute53HostedZoneQueryLoggingConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSRoute53HostedZoneQueryLoggingConfig

 ## SYNOPSIS
-Adds an AWS::Route53::HostedZone.QueryLoggingConfig resource property to the template
+Adds an AWS::Route53::HostedZone.QueryLoggingConfig resource property to the template.
+A complex type that contains information about a configuration for DNS query logging.

 ## SYNTAX